Canadian Foodgrains Bank is inviting Canadian teachers to a three-day forum in Winnipeg to learn about global hunger and food security.

 - The concept of food as a human right.

-- We will also ask teachers for their insight into improving our educational resources and opportunities for teachers.
+- Thoughts and insights into improving our educational resources and opportunities for teachers.

 Sessions will be finalized once we have a better idea of the grade levels and subjects participants are teaching, but a possible itinerary may be as follows: